hectorcorrea/solr-for-newbies/tutorial.md

 * **subjectsChrono_txts_en**: (MARC 650y)
 * **subjectsGeo_txts_en**: (MARC 650z)

-The suffix added to each field (e.g. `_s` or `_txt_en`) are hints for Solr to pick the appropriate field type for each field (e.g. string vs text in English) as ingests the data.
+The suffix added to each field (e.g. `_s` or `_txt_en`) are hints for Solr to pick the appropriate field type for each field (e.g. string vs text in English) as it ingests the data.
 We will look closely into this in a later section.

 ### Fetching data